Experiment

 Deleting an experiment

-To delete an experiment, you can first use the .get() method passing the experiment_key as a parameter to retrieve the experiment, and then passing it inside .delete()
+To delete an experiment from Python, use the .get() method to retrieve it and then pass it to .delete():

 experiment_object = wizata_dsapi.api().get(experiment_key="pipeline_dev5352")